 You can get the pdf eBook sent to your email by clicking here and entering your email.

-Lance Schuttler graduated from the University of Iowa with a bachelor’s degree in Health Science and is the CEO and owner of EMF Harmonized, an electromagnetic field (EMF) protection technology company that is dedicated to helping improve people’s lives.
+Lance Schuttler graduated from the University of Iowa with a bachelor’s degree in Health Science and is the Founder of EMF Harmonized, an electromagnetic field (EMF) protection technology company that is dedicated to helping improve people’s lives.

 He is also the co-founder of Ascent Nutrition, a unique holistic nutrition company.

-Lance also works in the fields of regenerative agriculture, resource allocation and distribution, self-sovereign data management, blockchain encryption and quantum technologies.
+Lance also has passion in the fields of regenerative agriculture, resource allocation and distribution and quantum technologies.

 He is a facilitator and collaborator of big ideas, visions and projects that spark creative and healing solutions to complex challenges in our world.